netsecgroupcnr/internal-project-financial-report/README.md

 ### Limits ###

 Following project limits are applied:
-- maximum duration is 48 months
+- maximum duration is 72 months, distributed on at most 6 solar years
 - maximum number of persons working on the project is 21
 - maximum number of internal Work Packages is 20